+However, a #science fiction scenario where there is only one language being spoken, akin to the Tower of Babel story is impossible.
 According to McWhorter, "a language isn't just a set of words and rules, it is part of a culture, learned from a very young age; a vehicle of the most intimate feelings.
-It's difficult to imagine foreign parents starting to speak in English with their children, or reading in English to them.
+It's difficult to imagine foreign parents start speaking in English with their children, or reading in English to them.
 The only way for this to happen would be if a critical mass of people had to move away from their homeland; this could only mean that a #catastrophe had happened."